GitKraken Desktop Documentation

 sudo yum install /path/to/docker-ce-package.rpm

-4. Copy and rename the Docker Compose file to /usr/local/bin/docker-compose:
+4. Move and rename Docker Compose:

 sudo mv docker-compose-Linux-x86_64 /usr/local/bin/docker-compose